QubitExplorer/Recommender-System/README.md

 ![image](https://github.com/user-attachments/assets/937a996b-487a-436b-8329-4b950d9cfad1)

-It's a very basic example and there are some drawbacks associated with it, like sparse (zero) values, curse of dimensionality etc.,
+It's a very basic example and there are some drawbacks associated with it, like sparse (zero) values, curse of dimensionality and other limitations.

 In big data world, excel cannot handle such billion's of data volumn, so we can calculate the similarities between one user with respect to other Million users and we will get a combinations of roughly 1 quatrillion cosine score values which you can store it in on-prem database server (and in recent years all most all major companies migrated it to cloud/hybrid models).
 We can slice and dice the data (ETL - Extract Transform and Load) in cloud, apply different statistical concepts (let's enable "Data Analysis" add-in toolpak), afterwards get the best and quicker combinations of results.
-This could be how companies like Netflix and Amazon recommends thousands of products daily.

 Value Proposition:
 The field of AI and ML is still young - maybe 20-30 years old - keeps evolving.
 Somewhere along the way, the concept became as "Recommender Systems".
 Millions of data scientists use this nomenclature nowadays.
 Maybe the recent techniques might be different, yet the core concept and unique benefit is still the same, **recommend the best similar product/service to the user**.
 Then comes the time series problem: yesterday we bought a horse, today we might buy a cute dog and how about tomorrow ?.
 It's the basic time series tasks.

 Here are the few examples of companies using recommendation engines to drive digital transformation:
- 1. Amazon - To suggest similar products which we likely to hit enter and buy it, today its market value around 1.97 trillion us dollers,
+ 1. Amazon - To suggest similar products which we likely to hit enter and buy it, today its market value around 1.97 trillion US dollers,
  2. Netflix - We indulge into our favorite movies without even glancing at the clock, valued around 322 billion USD,
  3. Spotify - Where we listen similar songs and music which we preferably like it, valued appox 74 billion USD,
  4. Google Maps - Helps us to reach our favorite destination on time, without rushing.
 This is important for our below use cases.

-As per IBM, the **market scope** for recommender system is expected to be approx 20-28 billion by 2030, currently in 2024 valued approx 6 billion us dollers.
+As per IBM, the **market scope** for recommender system is expected to be approx 20-28 billion by 2030, currently in 2024 valued approx 6 billion US dollers.

 Here, we will be further exploring different varieties of recommendation algorithms available today and we also going to develop new customizable model using deep learning techniques like RNN, CNN, and LSTM.
 Similarly, In modern days there are varieties of recommender systems available and below are the two major types:
 1. Collaborative Filtering (User to User), and